 The revised Mazes & Minotaurs rules included twelve character classes, twice as much as the first edition of the game (the 'white book').

-As you probably all remember, the original M&M rules included six classes : Barbarian, Spearman, Noble, Sorcerer, Priest and Nymph.
+As you all remember, the original classes were Barbarian, Spearman, Noble, Sorcerer, Priest and Nymph.

 The Amazon, who had been presented in the original rules as a " female Barbarian variant ", was now given her own class description, striking a critical blow for warrior women's lib.
-Centaurs, Hunters, Thieves, Elementalists and Lyrists were taken from the first two supplements of the original game : Men & Monsters and Myth & Magic.
+Centaurs, Hunters, Thieves, Lyrists and Elementalists were taken from the first two supplements of the original game : Men & Monsters and Myth & Magic.